How to Stop Foundation Settling in Pores, A Makeup Artist’s Foolproof Guide

 You see dry patches and polka dot pores on your nose where your foundation has settled.

-Video: How to Reduce Bumpy, Textured Foundation for Smooth, Flawless Skin
+Video: How to Reduce Bumpy, Textured Foundation for Smooth, Flawless Skin.
+How to Stop Foundation Sitting in Pores on Nose.

 You now scramble to fix it, from putting on powder to primer—but nothing works.